ncs-niva/niva-people-counter-python/README.md

 ## Overview
-The system counts the people entering and leaving an entrance as defined by some boundary, using a Deep Neural Network as a detector (YOLOv4) and a tracking algorithm to track and count (DCF-CSR / CSRT).
+The system counts the people entering and leaving an entrance as defined by some boundary, using a Deep Neural Network as a detector (YOLOv4) and a tracking algorithm to track and count (DCF-CSR/CSRT).

 ## Dependencies & Requirements
 * Python 3